These are the best video editing laptops in 2022

 Nowadays, there are a lot of fantastic laptops out there, and choosing one can be difficult.
 Having more choice is usually better and it means that even if you’re looking for a specific type of laptop, you have options.
 For example, if you’re a content creator, we’ve already rounded up some of the best laptops you can buy.
 In this article, we’re focusing specifically on video content, and the best laptops you can get for video editing.

 Video editing is already a fairly specific workload, so there are a few things that are going to be common across all the laptops here.
 Editing video requires both a powerful CPU and GPU, and a good amount of RAM too.
 Video projects can also be huge, so a decent amount of storage is required as well.
 With that being said, there are still many laptops to choose from that meet these requirements.
-Not only that, each of them have strengths and weaknesses compared to the others.
+Not only that, each of them has strengths and weaknesses compared to the others.

 Navigate this article: